 Dave Ramsey says one thing you can expect from life is the unexpected.
 You know at some point your car is going to give out on you.
 It’s common knowledge that your washing machine won’t last forever.
 This means that no mishaps in life should be surprising to you.
 They are expected to happen.
 Are you planning for them?
 Things like:

 Planning for the future is tough when all you see is the present.
 In fact, studies have shown just how damaging this can be.
 Read my post all about it.
 Starting to be financially wise now is the best way to ensure a financially stable future.

 So, how do you plan for what you can’t yet see?

 Do this separately for gas and groceries to get your individual amounts.
 Now you know your average total for each of these areas.
 This is also a great way to take notice if you are spending way too much in one of these areas. **Don’t forget to include restaurants, fast food, and coffee shops as a part of your grocery budget!**

 Now that you have these totals, you can sit down and do a $0 based budget.
 You can use the simple budget in my Fun Sized Budget Bundle along with my other budget and finance printouts or try Dave Ramsey’s EveryDollar app.
 It’s a $0 based budget app that you can easily do online or from your phone.

 If you have added up all of your expenses and find yourself having more expenses than money coming in, then it’s time to take action!
 Here are the next steps to take:

-Paying off credit card debt and still being able to pay for your bills can be a draining experience and it very well may be that your best bet is to find additional sources of income.
+Paying off credit card debt and still being able to pay for your bills can be a draining experience.
+It very well may be that your best bet is to find additional sources of income.
 If you are being as frugal as possible but still can’t manage to squeak by, the best option (and possibly only option) is to start looking for ways to make some extra cash.